DE{CODE}: When to Choose Headless for Clients

 STEPHEN BROOKS: Yeah, so we’ve been in the Headless space since about 2015, dealing traditionally with jam-based CMS platforms.
 Over the past few years, it’s been challenging dealing with some marketing teams working inside of a jam system, just because of the paradigm shift in content entry, as opposed to a post and page type approach.

 We’ve also tried, just like Jonathan, to leverage the WordPress API.
 That’s a little bit cumbersome, doesn’t really get you exactly what you need all the time.
-Whenever WP Engine mentioned Atlas and talked about the underlying technologies, it was chef’s kiss with what we’ve traditionally done in the jam space.
+Whenever WP Engine mentioned Headless WordPress and talked about the underlying technologies, it was chef’s kiss with what we’ve traditionally done in the jam space.

 So now it’s a real easy conversation with our clients, because almost all marketers have experience working inside of WordPress, but developers get the added benefit of a Headless solution.
 So you get security risk mitigation, as well as just some of the top of the line interactions with a React-based presentation layer.
 So that’s been our real driver here recently.